Skip to content

 Benefits of the Velocity Banking Strategy:

-• Faster Debt Elimination: Enables borrowers to pay off their mortgage faster or eliminate multiple debts at an accelerated pace by strategically funneling the borrower’s monthly income and normal living expenses through a combination of optimally orchestrated loan products.
+• Faster Debt Elimination: Enables borrowers to pay off their mortgage faster or eliminate multiple debts at an accelerated pace by strategically funneling monthly expenses and income through a combination of optimally orchestrated loan products.

-• Significant Interest Reduction: Decreases the overall volume of interest paid on the sum of their loan products by chunking lump sum payments early in the repayment process of amortized loans or high-interest debt.
-These liabilities get shifted to more manageable simple interest lines of credit products or perhaps through some promotional 0% balance transfer opportunities.
+• Significant Interest Reduction: Decreases the overall volume of loan interest paid by making massive lump sum payments early in the repayment process of amortized loans or high-interest debt.
+These balances get shifted to more manageable simple interest lines of credit products or promotional 0% balance transfer opportunities.

-• Increased Financial Literacy: Deepens the borrowers’ understanding of personal finance and ongoing money management skills, fostering measurably better decision-making for their financial benefit.
+• Increased Financial Literacy: Deepens the borrowers’ understanding of personal finance and ongoing money management skills, fostering measurably better ongoing decision-making.

 • Eventual Wealth-Building Potential: Facilitates an orderly transition from debt repayment to wealth accumulation by utilizing the same ongoing payment efficiencies to accelerate investing into a combination of income-generating assets.

-• True Financial Independence: Increases financial control and optionality by reducing dependence on traditional banks through increased creditworthiness and therefore access to alternative credit products, allowing prior borrowers to become their own banker.
+• True Financial Independence: Increases financial control and optionality by reducing dependence on traditional banks through increased creditworthiness and therefore access to alternative credit products, allowing borrowers to eventually become their own banker.

 Drawbacks of Velocity Banking

-• Added Up-Front Costs: Making strides ahead with this strategy often entails an initial step back in the form of account setup fees, balance transfer fees, or financial education costs.
+• Up-Front Costs: The long-term benefits often come with initial costs in the form of account setup fees, balance transfer fees, or financial education costs.
 Even the slightest increase of initial debt amounts can deter some borrowers from pursuing this method.

-• Necessary Discipline for the Added Complexity: Transforming impulsive financial behavior to meticulous budgeting and monitoring is essential to success.
-Even though much of the ongoing execution can be automated, leaning into financial learning rather than a default of avoidance may prove to be too overwhelming and, therefore, a non-starter for many.
+• Necessary Discipline for the Added Complexity: Transforming impulsive financial behavior to meticulous budgeting and monitoring will be essential to success.
+Even though much of the ongoing methods can eventually be automated, te initial learning and legwork may prove to be too overwhelming for many.

-• Risk of Overextension: Leveraging additional loan products to pay down existing debt increases the likelihood the borrower may accumulate even more debt if they fail to maintain the new practices.
+• Risk of Overextension: Leveraging additional loan products to pay down existing debt increases the likelihood the borrower may accumulate even more debt if they fail to maintain discipline.
 The added credit capacity could backfire if they lose their job or regress back into the pattern of frivolous spending.

-• Market Sensitivity & Variable Interest Rates: Rapidly rising interest rates may force the borrower to re-adapt their plan multiple times to keep up with the changing conditions.
+• Market Sensitivity & Variable Interest Rates: A period of rapidly-rising interest rates may force the borrower to readapt their plan multiple times to keep up with the changing conditions.
 Also, a major economic downturn often reduces many lenders’ appetite to extend credit.
 Even the most successful velocity bankers may find their various lines of credit capped, reduced, or even revoked during housing market drops.

-• Emotional Stress: Managing multiple debt payments and the constant need for monitoring may induce anxiety, potentially overshadowing the financial benefits.
-This emotional strain may lead to compromised future financial decision-making, ultimately jeopardizing the objectives that Velocity Banking aims to achieve.
+• Emotional Stress: Managing multiple debt payments and the constant need for monitoring may cause immediate anxiety, potentially overshadowing the future benefits.
+This emotional strain may lead to compromised future financial decision-making, ultimately jeopardizing the benefits that Velocity Banking.

 Step 1 - Assessing Your Financial Situation

-Before embarking on the Velocity Banking strategy, it is imperative to meticulously review your income, expenses, assets, and liabilities.
-Quantifying these variables will help you set realistic financial goals, discover what new accounts are needed to construct an optimal repayment plan.
+Before starting Velocity Banking, it’s imperative to meticulously review your income, expenses, assets, and liabilities.
+Quantifying these variables will help you set realistic financial goals, and discover what new accounts are needed.

 Use strategic planning to eliminate debts using the Velocity Banking method.